| | | | | | Conceptual

 to the story (painted, collaged, mixed media).
 The group must work cooperatively

 together to make decision, assign, and carry out tasks to accomplish this.
+13. When the backgrounds are completed,

 the children and their S/Ts will spend a few minutes making a list of the

 things they might need and use to help finish their dioramas next week.
+14. The children will help bring

 their dioramas to the front of the room for brief discussion and display.

 Students will help clean up as directed.
+Closing:15.
+All reconvene and lead teachers

 direct discussion and viewing of diorama backgrounds, having children recall